 - 202. General Safety Education.
 Credit 3 hours.
 A comprehensive accident prevention program in school and public service.
 Consideration is given to the following areas: Safety as a social problem; the cause of accidents; the development of safety skills; teacher liability; and safety research. - 203.
 Motorcycle Rider Workshop.
 Credit 3 hours, three week duration.
 For individuals interested in developing knowledge and skill in the proper methods of safe motorcycle riding.
 Students successfully completing the course will be recommended for the instructors certification course.
 Special attention is given to the motorcycle in the Highway Transportation System; Louisiana Laws; the State Department of Education and Cycle Safety; Teacher Liability and Insurance; Dealer-School Relations; the Cycle Loan Program; and Motorcycle Safety at the national level. - 211.
 Driver Education and Traffic Safety.
 Credit 3 hours.
 Prerequisite: Valid driver's license and a driving record free of conviction of major accidents and/or repeated traffic violations.
 Organizational, administrative and philosophic problems and policies of a driver education and traffic safety program.
 Content and principles of teaching a high school course in driver education through the analysis of the driving task. - 311.
 Multi-Media Systems in Driver Education.
 Credit 2 hours.
 Prerequisite: Safety 211.
 An introduction to the unique adaptations of newer media systems to the broad problems in driver and traffic safety.
 The purpose of the course is to provide teachers and prospective teachers with practical experiences in development of media materials, to understand the proper use of media equipment, and to provide experience in media programming. - 312.
 Simulation in Driver Education.
 Credit 2 hours.
 Prerequisite: Safety 211.
 Simulation is an audiovisual instructional method designed to complement and supplement other instructional techniques utilized in the driver education program.
 The basic purpose of the course is to introduce teachers and prospective teachers to driving simulation, proper use and maintenance of simulation equipment, and to provide experiences in driving simulation instruction. - 411.
 Methods in Driver and Traffic Safety Education.
 Credit 3 hours.
 Prerequisites: Safety 211, a valid driver's license, and a driving record free of conviction of major accidents and/or repeated traffic violations.
-Methods and techniques to develop competence in transferring knowledge and skills as well as inspiring satisfactory attitudes in driver and traffic safety.
-Organization and administration of the driver education program with emphasis on scheduling, financing, and public relations.
-Each student must demonstrate competency to teach beginners to drive.
-One hour lecture and eight hours laboratory a week. - 601 [501].
+An in-depth study of the aims, objectives, methods, curriculum materials, instructional devices and techniques of teaching the laboratory phase of driver education and traffic safety.
+Instruction in the use of all State Department of Education driver education forms. - 601 [501].
 Motorcycle Instructor's Workshop.
 Credit 3 hours.
 Three week duration.
 Prerequisite: Valid Louisiana Driver's License or equivalent and/or motorcycle endorsement.
 For teachers and individuals interested in developing an instructional program in motorcycle safety.
 Special attention given to the motorcycle in the highway transportation system; Louisiana Laws; the State Department of Education and Cycle Safety; teacher liability and insurance; dealer-school relations; the cycle loan program; motorcycle safety at the national level; and basic instructional techniques for two-wheel vehicles.